-As part of our projects to stop the spread of these diseases, we help to distribute medication and promote cleanliness, as well as organising health screenings in remote villages.
+Five neglected tropical diseases are prevalent in Guinea-Bissau.
+Sightsavers is working with the country’s ministry of health to control the spread of these diseases by distributing medication and promoting cleanliness, as well as organising health screenings in remote villages.

 The initiative outlines the steps needed to ensure that people with disabilities are represented in official data, which will inform the government’s planning and monitoring.